wehs7661/ensemble_md/docs/theory.rst

 =========================================
 In a REXEE simulation, state transitions occur at both the intra-replica and inter-replica levels.
 Within each replica of expanded ensemble simulation, transitions between alchemical states within the state set and the detailed balance conditions are governed by the selected algorithm in the expanded ensemble simulation
 (i.e., the value of the GROMACS MDP parameter :code:`lmc-stats-move` in our implementation).
-Still, to ensure that probability influx and outflux are equal for each sets of states, the detailed balance condition at the intra-replica level must be satisfied.
+Still, to ensure that probability influx and outflux are equal for each set of states, the detailed balance condition at the intra-replica level must be satisfied.

 Mathematically, we consider replicas :math:`i` and :math:`j` that sample the state sets :math:`{\bf A}_m` and :math:`{\bf A}_n`, respectively.
 To swap replicas :math:`i`